Yamashiro ikki: Political, economic, and societal situation under the Ashikaga shogunate

 From 1336, Japan was led by the Ashikaga shogunate, a military government which had largely reduced the emperors to a ceremonial role.
 The shogunate was based on the support of the samurai, a military caste.
 From the ranks of the samurai, the shoguns appointed military governors (shugo) who oversaw the provinces, but mainly stayed in the capital of Kyoto, located in Yamashiro Province.
 The shugo were assigned vassal samurai based in the provinces; these were often called kokujin.
 Over time, the shugo increasingly assumed civil authority in the provinces, while the kokujin ran their fiefs largely as they saw fit.
 This was facilitated by the samurai being allowed to collect taxes, a task locally carried out by otona, the small number of wealthy individuals in each village.
 The Ashikaga vassal system encouraged both the shugo as well as the kokujin to divert taxes to themselves and assert ever more financial as well as political autonomy.
 This created tensions between the shugo and the local vassal samurai, as they competed for resources.
 The vassal samurai were also much more dependent on the support of local farmers.
 This meant that whenever the demands of shugo might upset the locals and thus endanger the position of the regional samurai, the latter were inclined to ignore the governors' orders.
 The system also forced the shoguns to heavily rely on fiscal support from, and taxes in, Kyoto itself.

 By the late medieval period, Japan was also experiencing important societal and economic changes.
 Agricultural productivity increased in the 13th and 14th centuries, allowing small-scale farmers to achieve greater self-sufficiency as well as prosperity.
 This allowed them to gain more power in the management of their villages, previously the domain of the otona.
 The village leadership consequently became more representative, strengthening the farmers' association with their community and the villages' independence.
 At the same time, class relationships became increasingly muddled.
 The most prosperous farmers began to resemble samurai, as they were able to afford weapons, owned a considerable amount of land, and often had a following consisting of dependent farmers and workers who paid them rent.
 These wealthy farmers were called jizamurai and grew locally influential, while resenting the tax collection by their official samurai overlords.
+In addition, the rural population gradually abandoned the small hamlets which had dominated in previous periods.
+Peasants instead began gathering in larger villages which they could more easily defend in times of crisis; many villages were explicitly fortified to act as community refuges and strongholds.